Reveal (R.E.M. album): Writing and recording

 In February 2000, R.E.M. began rehearsals at West Clayton Street in Athens in preparation for a new album, with further rehearsals occurring in March at Royaltone Studios in Hollywood.
 The band began recording the basic tracks for the record in May, choosing Vancouver for the location due to its proximity to Seattle, where both guitarist Peter Buck and McCaughey lived.
-Additionally, for the recording process, Stipe wanted to work outside the U.S., both because he felt the album would be "more at home away from home", and to avoid writer's block, which had previously plagued him during the writing of Up.
+Additionally, for the recording process, Stipe wanted to work outside the United States, both because he felt the album would be "more at home away from home" and to avoid writer's block, which had previously plagued him during the writing of Up.
 While in Vancouver, the band laid down tracks for more than 20 songs, with some being described by the band as "embryonic" and others being "fully-realized."
 At this point in recording, Stipe described the album as "kind of pick[ing] up where Up left off" and stating "some of it is pretty strange."

 In June, Buck left for Seattle, leaving Stipe to complete lyrics.
 While writing, Stipe would travel to prevent writer's block from reoccurring, which he has credited with helping him complete "All the Way to Reno" and "Disappear".
 The band reformed in July at West Clayton Street to continue work.
 The bulk of the album was recorded between August and October at Dalkey Lodge in Ireland with Pat McCarthy returning as producer.
 String parts, arranged by Johnny Tate, were recorded on October 3–4, 2000 at Windmill Lane Studios in Dublin, while the final recording sessions were done at John Keane Studios in Athens.
 Mixing was then done on October 31 at The Hit Factory in Miami.

-Mills has stated that while recording Reveal, the band made an effort to use synthesizers to create sounds which possibly "hadn't been heard before" and which were not made with the natural patches built into the synthesizers.
+Mills stated that while recording Reveal, the band made an effort to use synthesizers to create sounds that possibly "hadn't been heard before" and were not presets built into the synthesizers.
 While Stipe's intention during the sessions was "to be really melodic", Stringfellow would be asked to create a more dissonant, experimental counterpoint.
 The members of R.E.M. were particularly enthusiastic about Stringfellow's contributions: "The more off into my own personal vision of the deep end, the more they liked it," Stringfellow stated in Perfect Circle: The Story of R.E.M. by Tony Fletcher.
 "All sorts of messed up crazy distorted things run through pedals, they were loving that."
 Waronker noted that Buck's demos would frequently already feature fully-fledged drum parts programmed with drum machines, causing him to focus on "what not to play" or how to add to these programmed parts which stood on their own.
 After tracks were recorded, Buck would frequently bring tapes to his Seattle home and record overdubs by night.